There’s a vast well of information teachers and school leaders can dip into to inform their decision making. That well is pupil data.

 For example, some schools may decide to axe certain study focuses.
 Others may choose to focus on supplying that underperforming subject with more resources.

 Helping Struggling Pupils

 Data helps teachers assist students when they’re struggling.
-Teachers can then take action before they begin to struggle.
+Teachers take action before they begin to struggle.
 By tracking performance, teachers can begin to see dips or consistent patterns, allowing them the visibility to develop solutions before things get too negative.
 Data allows for proactive responses, rather than simple reactions.